ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 important information in addition to the bare timestamp.
 This is done by defining *tags*, each with a *key* and a *value* separated by an equals sign.
-The key of a tag can be split by including a hyphen/minus sign "`-`".
+The key of a tag can be split into two parts by including a hyphen/minus sign "`-`"; the first part (including the "`-`") can then be used as a namespace.
 The value of a tag can be a hyphen/minus delimited list of multiple values.

 Out of these tags, applications can build an informative